FelosRG/Wind-Mexico-Paper/README.md

+# Wind-Stat-Forecast
-# Enhancing wind power forecasting by intelligent statistical treatment of the wind resource data at the site
+🚧 *This repository contains the code for the paper "Enhancing wind power forecasting by intelligent statistical treatment of the wind resource data at the site" which is currently under review*

 Wind power is a key energy source to supply clean energy to meet today ́s energy needs.
 Despite the great benefits of this resource, such as zero-emissions, its main drawback is its intermittency.
 Deterministic approaches are frequently used to forecast it and to estimate wind power generation.